jbytecode/jbytecode/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on LinRegOutliers, a Julia package for detecting outliers in linear regression.
+- 👯 I’m collaborating on @akadal 's autonorm.

 <!--
 **jbytecode/jbytecode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.